 - Detachment from classmates – Some gifted students do not find it appealing to belong to the group of high achievers.
 They find that these supposedly high achievers are students who go through the boring busy work in order to please the teachers.
 Their teachers would frequently equate "intelligence" with conformity.
 As a result, these frustrated gifted students gravitate towards classmates who have been ostracized by the majority.
 This causes gifted and talented students are treated as deviants.

 Gifted students that fall behind are not lost causes.
 The schools and the teachers can still take action in order to help these low-achieving students.
 The first important step is early identification of these gifted students.
 Then they should be enrolled in schools for gifted children or schools that have gifted programs.
 The programs should be constantly evaluated and modified while these students are monitored.

 Although gifted children have above average intelligence, they are not immune to social and emotional issues.
 When warning signs such as absenteeism, under achievement, and disruptive behavior are observed, then there is a need to investigate and resolve the causes of such undesirable observations that contribute to unschooling the gifted.

-Why Gifted Students Fall Behind
+This post is part of the series: Why Gifted Students Fall Behind

 - Social Factors That Make Gifted Students Fall Behind